Yizkor

 Yizkor is a meaningful tradition to honor loved ones who have died.
 It is a way to bring a sense of meaning, comfort and connection.

-Holiday Services at Kehillat Kavod: Services at Kavod’s Jewish Community Shul (including Shabbat, Slichot, Rosh Hashanah, Yom Kippur, Sukkot, Shmini Atzeret/Yizkor and Simchat Torah) will be led by Dr. Seth Ward.
-If you would like to join us in person please email Rabbi Steve (click here) contact him if you could use any resources and/or recommendations for services and other spiritual practice opportunities at
+Holiday Services at Kehillat Kavod: Services at Kavod’s Jewish Community Shul (Shabbat morning, Slichot, Rosh Hashanah, Yom Kippur, Sukkot, Shemini Atzeret/Yizkor and Simchat Torah) will be led by Dr. Seth Ward.
+If you would like to join us in person please email Rabbi Steve (click here) for information.

-Our Kavod Yizkor services will take place in our Shul on Yom Kippur (10/2) and at the end of Sukkot on Shmini Atzeret (10/14) around noon each day (arrive early!).
-You are most welcome to join us.
+Our Kavod Yizkor services will take place in our Shul on Yom Kippur (9/21) and at the end of Sukkot on Shemini Atzeret (10/3) around noon each day (arrive early).
+You are welcome to join us.

 We speak in Judaism of “Mei Avdut L’cherut/From Slavery to Freedom.”
 We also speak of the light that comes from the darkness if we can connect with HaMakom/The Source of comfort, support and resilience.
 May the sincere prayers of our hearts in these still challenging times bring a “new light” and healing to our people and our world, and great blessing.